How Does The Jones Act Protect You?

 Aside from the general seamen description (Master, Mate, AB, etc.), others employed onboard vessels and found to be Jones Act seamen, include:

 - A paint foreman aboard a vessel used in painting offshore oil platforms

 The determination of seaman status, and whether your case falls within the Jones Act, is based on a case-by-case analysis.
-Additionally, cases falling under the Jones Act are governed by a 3-year statute of limitations, rather than 2 years as typical for a negligence cause of action in most states.
-If you have been injured while working on board a vessel, rig, barge, or other floating structure, or want to learn more about whether your case may fall under the Jones Act, contact Gilman & Allison, LLP for a free consultation and evaluation.
+Additionally, cases falling under the Jones Act are governed by a three-year statute of limitations, rather than two years as typical for a negligence cause of action in most states.
+If you have been injured while working onboard a vessel, rig, barge, or other floating structure or want to learn more about whether your case may fall under the Jones Act, contact Gilman & Allison, LLP, for a free consultation and evaluation.